fogine/serviser-restfulness/README.md

 ```

 Thats it, you are done.
 You have created 6 fully functional API endpoints!
-With assumption that you were to use `bi-service-doc` plugin, you'd get [THIS generated API documentation](https://fogine.github.io/bi-service-restfulness-documentation-example) of above defined endpoints.
+With assumption that you were to use `serviser-doc` plugin, you'd get [THIS generated API documentation](https://fogine.github.io/serviser-restfulness-documentation-example) of above defined endpoints.
-On the other hand if you were to plug in `bi-service-sdk` you would get client API SDKs for free.
+On the other hand if you were to plug in `serviser-sdk` you would get client API SDKs for free.

-Of cource, there is more to be familiarized with when defining REST operations using `bi-service-restfulness`:
+Of cource, there is more to be familiarized with when defining REST operations using `serviser-restfulness`:

 * [Resource definition](#resource-definition)
     * [constructor options](#constructor-options)